Special Clinical Interest(s)

 His fellowship year was split between reconstructive surgery and cancer surgery.
 His post fellowship featured primary interest in nerve sparing radical prostatectomy with short observerships at Mayo Clinic and Memorial Sloan-Kettering Cancer Centre, which led to using high powered loupe magnification for radical prostatectomies.

-MIchael was awarded the Keith Kirkland prize in 1996 for experimental work in TURP, and he was also awarded a BAUS prize for work in local anaesthetics in prostate biopsy.
+Michael was awarded the Keith Kirkland prize in 1996 for experimental work in TURP.

 Current interests are in the use of MRI to facilitate prostate biopsy with a focus on MRI/US fusion.